mlsks/game-of-life/README.md

 ---

-Created with ❤️ by [Your Name/Organization]
+Created with ❤️ by Michel Sakkas